A Conversation Analytic Approach to Doctoral Supervision Feedback, Advice, and Guidance

 Offering an important new perspective to the study and practice of doctoral supervision, this book will be of interest to doctoral supervisors, postgraduate students and researchers working with conversation analysis and education, and those with an interest in feedback and advice as an integral part of their professions.

 1.Introduction 2.
-Feedback, advice and guidance in doctoral supervision and in other educational contexts 3.Conversation Analysis 4.
+Feedback, advice, and guidance in doctoral supervision and in other educational contexts 3.Conversation analysis 4.
 Initiating feedback and advice activities and the practice of problematising student responses for advice purposes 5.
 Securing student display of understanding and acceptance of feedback and advice through storytelling 6.
 Managing resistance, rejection, and securing acceptance by invoking student epistemic identity 7.
 Managing disagreement by attending to student autonomy and invoking student deontic identity 8.
 Anticipatory completion of feedback and advice in team supervision 9.
-Inviting agreement and opinion in team supervision 10.
+Inviting collaboration in team supervision 10.
 Towards effecting feedback and advice practices in doctoral supervision